ethereum/consensus-specs/specs/electra/validator.md

 *[New in Electra]*

 1. The execution payload is obtained from the execution engine as defined above using `payload_id`.
 The response also includes a `execution_requests` entry containing a list of bytes.
-Each element on the list corresponds to one ssz list of requests as defined in [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
+Each element on the list corresponds to one SSZ list of requests as defined in [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
 The index of each element in the array determines the type of request.
 2. Set `block.body.execution_requests = get_execution_requests(execution_requests)`, where: